ldsands/UsefulCodeSnippets/other_software/windows_program_instructions/zotero.md

 1. Create a pCloud account [here](https://www.pcloud.com/)
     - Alternatives to pCloud can be found [here](https://www.zotero.org/support/kb/webdav_services)

-## Setup WebDAV syncing instructions
+## Setup WebDAV Syncing Instructions

 1. Download and install Zotero
 1. Select the edit menu and then select preferences